Lyme disease and related tick-borne infections

 - Stage 3 is

 late Lyme disease.
-It occurs months to years after the tick bite when the bacteria have spread throughout the body.
+It occurs months to years after the tick bite when the bacteria have spread to various parts of the body.

 Early Localized Lyme Disease